Spaaaacccee/flex/docs/Testing Tables.md

 e.g. `btnState=loading` may actually be a button that is controlled by a property `state = { status: "loading" }` and have the code / behaviour `<Button loading={this.state.status==="loading" ? true : false} />`

+Sometimes that value that is actually used in a test may be too absurd in some way to be written literally in the tables.
+Paraphrased values will be inclosed in the hash character. e.g. `# A string of 100 characters #`.

+If data existed in an object but is not relevant to a test, they may be ommitted of represented by ellipsis. e.g. `user = { ... id:# Kevin Zheng's id #}`

 Some syntax that will ensure the following tests are clear to read:

 | Notation | Description                                                                            |